rmorshea/antipackage/README.md

 ```

 Similarly, you access pinning data using `data` in `pinning` by giving a path to the information you need.
-Thus paths can also retrieve specific data attributes, by extending the path into the pin itself:
+Thus paths can also retrieve specific data attributes by extending the it into the pin itself:

 ```python
 # returns all pinning data